Volunteer Thank-You Quotes, Messages, and Recognition Ideas That People Actually Remember

 Quotes About Giving Your Time

-Time is the one resource volunteers can never get back, which makes these quotes particularly powerful when recognizing people who showed up consistently.
-Use them for milestone volunteers, weekly regulars, or anyone who gave hours they didn't have to spare.
+Time is the one resource volunteers can never get back, which makes these quotes powerful for milestone volunteers, weekly regulars, and anyone who gave hours they didn’t have to spare.

 - “Time is the most valuable thing a man can spend.” — Theophrastus